jackie-cqz/jackie-cqz/README.md

 ## About

-I'm a student at BUAA,
-working on AI systems, autonomous agents, and privacy-preserving machine learning.
+I'm a student at Beihang University, working on AI systems, autonomous agents, and privacy-preserving machine learning.

 I build AI systems at the intersection of: